aspose-barcode-cloud/aspose-barcode-cloud-go/docs/RecognizeAPI.md

 ## BarcodeRecognizeBarcodeTypeGet

-> BarcodeResponseList BarcodeRecognizeBarcodeTypeGet(ctx, barcodeType, url, optional)
+> BarcodeResponseList BarcodeRecognizeBarcodeTypeGet(ctx, barcodeType, fileUrl, optional)
 Recognize barcode from file on server using GET requests with parameters in route and query string.

 ### BarcodeRecognizeBarcodeTypeGet Required Parameters